Kale Brussels Sprout Pear Salad

 How To Make This Kale Brussels Sprout Salad

 1. Make the vinaigrette.
-Whisk together the garlic, mustard, sherry vinegar, salt, pepper and olive oil in a small bowl.
+Whisk together the garlic, mustard, sherry vinegar, salt, pepper and oil in a small bowl.

 2. Combine the salad ingredients in a large bowl.
 That includes the kale, brussels sprouts, scallions, pears, almonds, blue cheese and parsley.
 Toss the salad with the vinaigrette.